mrietveld/scratch/README.md

     If you do any of the following:

+    - modify this code
-    - copy this code from the original location to your own project
+    - copy the original or modified code from the original location to your own project
     - modify this code in a fork of this project
-    - use this code in any form (including in presentations, in a compiled form)
+    - use the original or modified code in any form (including in presentations, in a compiled form, etc.)

     Then you are required to: